haihala/whoops-all-grapplers/docs/2. Areas/items/item.md

 - Steel toed boots, block one low per round you would've gotten hit by
 - Custom combo like mechanic where yoiu play back your own moves at fractions of speed speed
 - winged shield, gives you a shitty air block and has a flavor text reference to the Bloodborne wooden shield
-- Burst that doesn't have a use restrictive use limitation, but every time you use it a bag of money is thrown to the other player's side
+- Burst that doesn't have a use restrictive use limitation, but every time you use it a bag of money is thrown at the other player
-	- Bursting on left right mix is very efficient
+	- Bag may miss
 	- Limit it so that endgame you don't burst on every hit (maybe if you have enough money you just win by capitalism)